Over the Limit (2012): Storylines

 Another feud heading into Over the Limit was between WWE Champion CM Punk and Daniel Bryan.
-Following the Extreme Rules pay-per-view, Eve Torres announced Punk's next challenger would be decided by a series of Beat the Clock matches on the April 30 edition of Raw.
+Following the Extreme Rules pay-per-view, Eve Torres announced Punk's next challenger would be decided by a series of Beat the Clock matches on the April 30 episode of Raw.
 In the final match of the evening, Bryan defeated Jerry Lawler in the fastest time to become the #1 contender.

 Another storyline led to World Heavyweight Champion Sheamus defending his title in a fatal four-way match against Alberto Del Rio, Randy Orton, and Chris Jericho.
-Sheamus faced a returning Del Rio in a non-title match on the April 6 edition of SmackDown, where Del Rio defeated Sheamus via disqualification to earn a future title shot.
+Sheamus faced a returning Del Rio in a non-title match on the April 6 episode of SmackDown, where Del Rio defeated Sheamus via disqualification to earn a future title shot.
 On the May 7 episode of Raw, Sheamus and Orton faced Jericho and Del Rio in a tag team match.
 Jericho pinned Sheamus to win the match after Sheamus accidentally Brogue Kicked Orton.
 After the match, Orton gave Sheamus an RKO.
 Del Rio, Jericho, and Orton then all went into John Laurinaitis' office and demanded title opportunities against Sheamus, leading to a brawl between the three and Sheamus, which was broken up by officials.
 Laurinaitis then informed Sheamus that he would defend the World Heavyweight Championship against Del Rio, Jericho, and Orton in a fatal-four way match at Over the Limit.